I have both the Marriott RewardsÂ® Premier Credit CardÂ and the Starwood Preferred Guest American Express.

 We are being told that there’s new Marriott/Starwood cobranded credit cards in the pipeline later in the year, and they will be issued by both Chase and American Express (including new premium products); that’s exciting news that we’re all anxiously waiting to hear more details about.

 With the Starwood/Marriott merger underway, both cobranded credit cards still remain as is and are worth keeping for their own separate reasons.

-There are only a few ways to earn Starpoints – staying at any of the SPG properties, with an SPG AmEx card (right now the business version of the card is offering its highest sign-up bonus ever), or by transferring Marriott points at a 3:1 ratio.
+There are only a few ways to earn Starpoints – staying at any of the SPG properties, with an SPG AmEx card, or by transferring Marriott points at a 3:1 ratio.

 Why It’s Better to Use Other Cards at Marriott Properties

 I recently visited several Marriott properties and made sure to pay my final bill using my SPG AmEx, because believe it or not, you actually can earn more Marriott points that way than by using Marriott’s own credit card.

 As you know, cardmembers can now earn points across the board at Starwood, Marriott, and Ritz Carlton properties:

 - Marriott Rewards Premier Credit CardÂ earns 5 Marriott Rewards points for each dollar spent using the Card on qualifying purchases made at participating SPG properties globally.

 - The Ritz-Carlton Rewards Credit CardÂ earns 5 Ritz-Carlton Rewards points for each dollar spent using the Card on qualifying purchases made at participating SPG properties globally.

 - Starwood Preferred GuestÂ® Credit Card from American Express earns 2Â Starpoints per dollar using the Card directly at hotels participating in Marriott Rewards globally.